-10. Related Entities (continued)
+12. Related Entities (continued)

-The Four Counties Health Services Foundation has pledges receivable in the amount of \$50,000 at the end of the year related to the Four Counties Health Services Diagnostic Imaging Suite Campaign.
-Contributions receivable have not been reflected in the financial statements of the hospital as collection of them cannot be reasonably assured.
+The Four Counties Health Services Foundation has pledged support to the Hospital in the amount of \$40,000 at the end of the year related to the Four Counties Health Services Diagnostic Imaging Suite Campaign.
+Contributions receivable have not been reflected in the financial statements of the Hospital as collection of them cannot be reasonably assured.
 Expected collection of contributions receivable for the next five years and thereafter is as follows:

 Year Amount

-2021 \$ 10,000

 2022 10,000

 2023 10,000

 2024 10,000

-Thereafter 10,000
+2025 10,000

-\$50,000
+\$40,000